1withforce/FileEngage/README.md

 Orange file widget has built-in fasta converter.
-Icon needs to go in ~/.../orange/OrangeWidgets/Data/icons/ classConverter needs to go in ~/.../orange/OrangeWidgets OWFileEngage needs to go in ~/.../orange/OrangeWidgets/Data
+Icon needs to go in ~/.../orange/OrangeWidgets/Data/icons/ converterClass needs to go in ~/.../orange/OrangeWidgets OWFileEngage needs to go in ~/.../orange/OrangeWidgets/Data